 Is setting a sidecar up a science or an art?

-There is lots written about how to set up a sidecar, but in reality, there is no exact science.
+There are lots written about how to set up a sidecar, but in reality, there is no exact science.
 It is to compromise and see if it feels right.
 The bike will drive completely differently depending on how it is loaded and best set up for how it will mainly be used.

 How often do you need to recalibrate (set up) the sidecar, if at all?